 These things can help them understand that running a restaurant is a business and the purpose of a business is to make a profit.
 Knowing that you - the owner - don't take baths in $100 bills at home helps staff see you on a more relatable and personable level.

 Now, don't get all defensive yet.
 Perception is projection, and if your team sees you walk through the restaurant and just sit in the office with the door shut, they will think you are not working.

 Now, we know that there are a lot of administrator duties that an owner must perform to keep a business going.
-You will need to spend some quality time behind a computer to review POS reports (you are using a report-rich POS system, right?), balancing bank statements, marketing, payroll, recruiting, negotiating with vendors, and the other duties that the team doesn't know happens behind the scenes…you know all that owner stuff.
+You will need to spend some quality time behind a computer to review POS analytics and reports, balancing bank statements, marketing, payroll, recruiting, negotiating with vendors, and the other duties that the team doesn't know happens behind the scenes…you know all that owner stuff.

 Once again, education is powerful - especially if you have been following your processes for a while and you have your system down to a pattern.
 The problem with being really good at what you do is you make it look easy, and the staff might think that all you do it hang in the office and play golf.

 Modeling is how most people learn, and what the team sees you do is how they will model.
 Our leaders set the tone and behaviors acceptable with the group.